tatango/software-engineer-technical-challenge/README.md

 - `format-check`: checks the code format with Prettier
 - `format`: formats the code with Prettier
 - `migrate`: creates and seeds the database

+### Rules

+- you need to share your entire screen
+- you are allowed to ask as many questions as you'd like
+- you are allowed to